georgeoffley/til/Git/scrolling-through-code-as-you-add-to-commit.md

 The `-p` option lets you interactively look through the code.
 It essentially runs in interactive mode.

 ## Note
 Please note that this command should only be run when you've made changes to files that are already tracked in Git.
-This will not work with brand new files that have not bee committed before.
+This will not work with brand-new files that have not been committed before.

 #Git